sam-atkins/util-scripts/README.md

 ### Pre-requisites

+* Python 3
+* Poetry

+(And for the AWS credentials script)

 * AWS CLI
 * AWS credentials file per [this](https://aws.amazon.com/blogs/security/a-new-and-standardized-way-to-manage-credentials-in-the-aws-sdks/)
-* Python 3
-* Poetry

 ### Git clone and add to $PATH